For Ashley Grajczyk, photography isn’t just an art form or a business.

 Grajczyk estimates she ended up taking a high amount of opioid pain killers regularly, in addition to other muscle relaxers and anti-inflammatory medications.

 “A lot of these medications had side-effects, so I also had more meds to manage them,” she said.
-“Then I was sent to pain management where I was put on Methadone.
+“Then I was sent to pain management where I was put on a synthetic opiate.
 I didn’t know anything about it, so I took it like the other pills.”

-The methadone made everything a blur.
+It made everything a blur.
 She called her doctor who advised her to give it a few more days.
-She stayed on Methadone for 13 months and has very little memory of that time period.
+She stayed on it for 13 months and has very little memory of that time period.

 “Over the years, my doctors kept adding more medications,” Grajczyk said.
 “I had a lot of emotional trauma, and I tried to fix everything with meds because I thought that was the correct thing to do.”One morning, she woke up and couldn’t feel her legs.
 At that time, her doctor was Samaritan physician Brent Godek, MD.